barini-onkundi/malaria-spatial-modelling-pymc/README.md

 * $\beta_1, \dots, \beta_7$ are the **coefficients** for the environmental and demographic covariates, which include Enhanced Vegetation Index ($\text{evi}$), temperature ($\text{temp}$), precipitation ($\text{precip}$), distance to nearest health facility ($\text{dist}$), elevation ($\text{elev}$), net usage ($\text{net}$), and population density ($\text{pop}$).
 * $S(x_i)$ is a **zero-mean Gaussian Process** with a Matérn covariance function ($\nu=3/2$).
 We'll approximate this spatial effect using a **Hilbert Space Gaussian Process (HSGP)** to efficiently capture geographical correlation.

-## Usage

-To run this model, clone the repository and follow the instructions in `malaria_prevalence.ipynb`.

 ---

 ## Data Sources and Predictors